SDN Logo

 What impressed you positively?

-Applicants were overwhelmingly impressed by the friendliness and warmth of the staff, faculty, and students at the school.
-They appreciated the low-stress and supportive interview environment, modern facilities, and the happy atmosphere among students.
-The focus on individuality, flexibility in curriculum options, and the sense of community were also highlighted as positive aspects of the school.
+Applicants were consistently impressed by the friendliness and warmth of the faculty, staff, and students at the school.
+They appreciated the low-stress interview process, the positive atmosphere, the modern facilities, and the opportunities provided by the curriculum and programs offered at the school.
+Suggestions included improving communication about the school's locations and offering more details on specific programs.

 What impressed you negatively?